TOM BIRD ...kinda like TOM FORD. His work may not smell as good. Looks good though. And he smells nice. More info here ︎︎︎

 Commercial work

-Turning a non-profit skateboard organisation into a globally respected skateboarding brand.
+A journey from non-profit skateboard organisation to a globally respected skateboarding brand.

-After several trips out to Palestine – transporting equipment, running skate classes and helping with skatepark constructions – I joined the team (split between the UK & Palestine) to help grow SkatePal beyond an organisation into a self-sustaining skate brand that can continue to support the scene in Palestine for years to come.
+Since 2013, SkatePal has been supporting young people in Palestine through skateboarding.
+After several trips to the region (transporting equipment, running skate sessions and helping with skatepark constructions) I joined the team to help the organisation develop into a self-sustaining skate brand that can continue supporting the local scene for years to come.

-Here’s some of the product I’ve developed so far, working in collaboration with some very talented individuals…
+Here’s a selection of the products I’ve developed and / or designed so far, working in collaboration with some very talented individuals:

 A phrasebook developed by SkatePal and designed by Samar Maakaroun, offering a fun introduction to the Arabic language through the words and phrases of Palestine’s skateboarding community.
 Available here.